The Hunchback of Notre Dame II: Plot

 The next day, he goes to Esmeralda for advice because he feels weird.
 She realizes that he is in love with Madellaine and tells him that he needs to confess his feelings.
-When Phoebus reveals that he has discovered a connection between reports of robberies in the city and the circus, this makes Quasimodo, Esmerelda, and Zephyr angry with him because Quasimodo does not think that Madellaine is involved, Esmerelda thinks that he carries prejudice against the Romani, and Zephyr likes the circus.
+When Phoebus reveals that he has discovered a connection between reports of robberies in the city and the circus, this makes Quasimodo, Esmerelda, and Zephyr angry with him because Quasimodo does not think that Madellaine is involved, Esmerelda thinks that he carries prejudice, and Zephyr likes the circus.
 Sarousch threatens Madellaine that he will kill Quasimodo unless she keeps him occupied while he and his men steal La Fidèle.
 Phoebus questions him about the robberies and finds a stolen jewel.
 Realizing that he can use this to his advantage, he lies that Madellaine is a lifelong thief and he is covering for her crimes.
-While Quasimodo and Madellaine go for a walk, Sarousch and two of his subordinates sneak into Notre Dame.
+While Quasimodo and Madellaine take a walk, Sarousch and two of his subordinates sneak into Notre Dame.
 Victor, Hugo, and Laverne try to stop the thieves, but they get trapped under another bell.
-Zephyr and Djali who watch Sarousch make La Fidèle disappear decide to learn where he is taking it.
-Laverne bangs her head against the bell in order to alert everyone outside.
+Zephyr and Djali watch Sarousch make La Fidèle vanish, then decide to learn where he is taking it.
+Laverne sounds the alarm by banging her head against the bell in order to alert everyone outside.

 After the new Archdeacon reveals that La Fidèle has been stolen, Phoebus realizes that Sarousch tricked him and sends his soldiers around Paris.
-Quasimodo accuses Madellaine of never loving him and breaks off their relationship before Phoebus has her arrested.
-He frees Victor, Hugo, and Laverne who tell him that Zephyr is pursuing Sarousch.
+Quasimodo accuses Madellaine of never loving him and breaks off their relationship while Phoebus has her arrested.
+He frees Victor, Hugo, and Laverne, who tell him that Zephyr is pursuing Sarousch.
 While the thieves take La Fidèle through the Catacombs of Paris, they discover Zephyr and Djali who have stowed away on their boat.
 Djali manages to escape from them and goes through a tunnel.
-When Madellaine reveals that Sarousch has taken La Fidèle underground, Phoebus decides to search around the catacombs and reluctantly brings Madellaine.
+When Madellaine reveals that Sarousch has taken La Fidèle underground, Phoebus decides to search the catacombs and reluctantly brings Madellaine.
 In the Catacombs, the search party encounters Djali who leads them to the thieves and Zephyr.
 Sarousch has taken Zephyr hostage and blackmails Phoebus into opening a gate for him.
 After Madellaine pleads with Quasimodo to trust her, he lassos a rock in order to create a tightrope that she walks across.
 She uses her high-wire skills in order to rescue Zephyr and reunite him with his parents.
 Sarousch and his men are given a life sentence in prison for his crimes.